learnk8s/learnk8s.io/src/microsAuthentication/content.md

 }
 ```

-Next, you will see how you can invoke the `TokenReview API` to verify a service account token.
+Next, you will see how you can invoke the Token Review API to verify a service account token.

 ### Sending a token verification request

-To issue a request to the TokenReviewAPI, you need two parts:
+To issue a request to the Token Review API, you need two parts:

 1. The API endpoint that you should call which is `/apis/authentication.k8s.io/v1/tokenreviews`.
 1. A payload with the information about the token that you wish to validate.